Each year, Americans spend nearly $100 billion on illegal drugs such as cocaine, heroin, and methamphetamine.

 Cocaine has a reputation as a “rich man’s drug.”
 At approximately $60 per gram, it is one of the most expensive party drugs, yet 1.5 million Americans are regular users.
 Each year, Americans spend a shocking $37 billion on cocaine as reported by the Office of National Drug Control Policy, but this does not compare to the costs of medical care and hospital visits.
 In 2011, there were over 500,000 emergency room visits due to cocaine use (SAMHSA, 2013).

-Marijuana is legal in some states but the debate of whether it is a medicine or a drug remains controversial.
+Marijuana is legal in some states, but the debate as to whether it is a medicine or a drug remains controversial.
 As we know with alcohol, a legal drug does not necessarily mean a safe drug.

 Americans spend somewhere between $30 and $60 billion on marijuana each year, but this may be changing as marijuana becomes more readily available and legal.
 The long-term costs of using marijuana include a higher risk of heart attack, lung disease, anxiety, and depression.